 Renee is married to Randal who both come to us from the south having lived and served in Georgia, Florida and North Carolina.
 They have been a part of King Street Church since 2009.
 They have 1 daughter, Amelia, who is married to Logan Swartz.
 Renee and Randal have been blessed with 3 “Sweet Sugars”…wee ones (Grant, Caroline and Reid) that call them Grandmama and Grandpapa.
 They are the delights in their day!
 Other than ministering to preschoolers, Renee has a love for singing.
 She also enjoys reading books about people’s lives and how they have come through various life circumstances, Hallmark movies, and sewing when she gets a chance.
 She counts it a privilege and joy to be a part of the ministry and team of King Street Church.

 As Outreach Coordinator for Children’s Ministry, Jeanie coordinates the After School Program which is an outreach ministry to our neighborhood children at Ben Chambers Elementary School.

 The After School Program meets Mondays and Tuesdays from October – April.
 She supervises over 50 volunteers weekly and 30 students.
 Jeanie also helps on Sunday mornings, Wednesday evenings and special events in the Elementary area.

 Jeanie has been teaching Sunday School since she was a teenager and taught preschool in Bible Study Fellowship and Elementary children in Bible Adventure Program.
 As an early elementary student she was greatly impacted by a caring, nurturing Sunday School teacher and desires to pass that kind of care on to other children.

-She is married to Stanley and has three grown children who are all married, 9 grandchildren, are guardians of a 17 year old.
+She is married to Stanley and has three grown children who are all married, and 9 grandchildren.
+Jeanie and Stanley are also honorary parents of Jaynia.